 broccoli | 65 | lemon | 11 |

-Also, bread with whole grains (wheat, barley, or rye) significantly contributes to the total folate intake.
-For instance, just a slice of whole wheat bread has about 13 mcg of folate, or the 3% of the daily recommended intake.
+Also, whole grain bread (wheat, barley, or rye) significantly contributes to the total folate intake.
+For instance, just a slice of whole wheat bread has about 13 mcg of folate, or the 3% of the recommended daily intake.

-Last, but not least, beans are great dietary sources of folate.
-For instance, lentils, chickpeas, soybeans, white beans, green peas, and black-eyed peas are pretty high in folate.
+Last, but not least, beans, such as lentils, chickpeas, soybeans, white beans, green peas, and black-eyed peas, are great natural sources of folate.

-Certainly, you could boost your daily folate intake, consuming fortified foods.
+In addition, you could boost your daily folate intake by consuming fortified foods.
 Cereal and pasta are common foods enriched with folic acid.
 Folic acid is pretty stable in heat and light.
 Additionally, it’s more bioavailable than the natural form (folate).

-Hence, you better avoid taking supplements with folic acid, if you regularly consume fortified foods or follow a diet high in folate.
-Above all, you better consult your health care provider before taking any supplement or drastically changing your diet.
+Hence, you better avoid taking supplements with folic acid if you regularly consume fortified foods or follow a diet with foods high in folate.
+Above all, you better consult your healthcare provider before taking any supplement or changing your diet.

 All beverages are poor in folate.
 Only beer contains tiny amounts of folate.
 A glass of beer provides about 5% of the daily recommended intake.
 As beer is consumed in large amounts by many people, it could contribute to the daily folate intake.